dorian6996/mihomo-rules/README.md

 ---

-This repository uses GitHub Actions to download the `.dat` files every **3 days** and convert them to MSR using the [`geodat2srs`](https://github.com/runetfreedom/geodat2srs) tool.
+This repository uses GitHub Actions to download the `.dat` files every **day** and convert them to MSR using the [`geodat2srs`](https://github.com/runetfreedom/geodat2srs) tool.
 Each rule or category from the `.dat` files is generated as a separate `.msr` file and automatically committed back to the repository.